Senator Saland's Legislation To Permit Child Victims And Witnesses To Testify Via Closed Circuit Television Passes The Senate

-Senator Steve Saland (R, I, C - Poughkeepsie) today announced that the Senate has passed his legislation to minimize the emotional harm to child victims and witnesses in murder and attempted murder cases (S.1433) and criminal assault and endangering the welfare of a child cases (S.2194) by allowing them to testify via closed-circuit television.
+Senator Steve Saland (R-C Poughkeepsie) today announced that the Senate has passed his legislation to minimize the emotional harm to child victims and witnesses in murder, attempted murder cases (S.470), or criminal assault and endangering the welfare of a child (S.469) cases by allowing them to testify via closed-circuit television.

-“Children who have endured the emotional anguish of being assaulted or witnessed the murder of a parent or loved one, should be considered a vulnerable child witness, and as such, should not have to recount the trauma in an open court, face-to-face with the accused,” said Senator Saland.
-“The use of closed circuit television would allow the prosecution to proceed in a manner that would minimize the pressure and anguish experienced by children.
+"Children who have endured the anguish of being assaulted or witnessing the murder of a parent or loved one should be considered a vulnerable child witness and as such, should never have to relive the trauma in open court face to face with the accused," said Senator Saland.
+"Utilizing closed-circuit television would allow the prosecution to proceed in a manner that would minimize the pressure and anguish experienced by children.
 Although I'm disappointed that the Assembly has not acted on this legislation in the past, I am hopeful that with the ever increasing awareness of affording protection to children, this session will see them act favorably."

-The bills will now be sent to the Assembly for consideration.
+The bills will now be sent to the Assembly.